 Companies and employees that engage in unguided social media activities with little oversight increase their risks substantially.
 This leads to wasted time, inefficient use of resources and increased costs to a business.
 It can also lead to brand and reputational damage, organizational gridlock and frustrated employees.

 To mitigate these risks, every company should have a governance structure in place that provides oversight and guides its social media initiatives.
-A governance provides a company with the confidence an audit trail and are essential in the case of lawsuits or regulatory examinations.

 What is Social Media Governance?